rakibul-hasan212/appbardesign_demo/README.md

 # appbardesign
 First of all to show the project go to lib file.
-If you want to live so you have just put after github in the link write box and press enter then you show the output.
+If you want to live so you have to copy or download this file on your local machine and run.

 #  App Details: